bbc/peaks.js/README.md

 ## Live Demo

-This command will serve a working version of Peaks.js to reflect your local updates.
+This command will serve a local demo page containing a single Peaks instance.
+Look at the file [index.html][https://github.com/bbc/peaks.js/blob/master/index.html] to see an example of Peaks.js in use.

 ```bash
 npm start